fbpx

 Jewett started community work as an Assistant Scoutmaster.
 He had a farm in the Brooklin area where he planted thousands of trees and opened the property for Scout camping.
 He was a former Director of the Toronto Advertising and Sales Club.
 Ken was a Big Brother and is an Honorary Life Director of Big Brothers.
 This was a ten-year involvement.
 Ken was Past President of the Canadian Food Service Executives Association.
 He served as Chairman of the Committee of Convocation at Trinity College School in Port Hope as well as serving on the Board of Governors.
 He owned East Bay Marina on Lake Muskoka and served as a Director of the Muskoka Lakes Ratepayers Association and is also a member of “The American Association of Therapeutic Humor”.

 Ken is the founder/entrepreneur of two successful enterprises: Marsan Foods and Maple leaves Forever.
-Ken was a Trustee of the Trees Ontario Foundation from 2002 until 2007, and also served on Trees Ontario (now Forests Ontario) Board of Directors.
+Ken was a Trustee of the Trees Ontario Foundation from 2002 until 2007, and also served on Trees Ontario (now Forests Canada) Board of Directors.
 Ken founded Maple Leaves Forever in 1997 and formalized its establishment in 2000 – the growing charitable organization in now in it’s 25th successful year of championing the planting of Native Canadian Maple Trees.
-On Ken’s 91st birthday, the Museum of Nature in Ottawa honoured him with a Lifetime Achievement Award for his life-long and outstanding dedication to promoting environmental education on the importance of the native Canadian Maple through Maple Leaves Forever.
+On Ken’s 91st birthday, the Museum of Nature in Ottawa honoured him with a Lifetime Achievement Award for his life-long and outstanding dedication to promoting environmental education on the importance of the Native Canadian Maple through Maple Leaves Forever.
+As a result of his work on Ontario Envirothon and the Focus on Forests for Forests Ontario, Ken was awarded the 2023 Susan Wieck Forestry Education Award and the 2023 NCF-Envirothon Hall of Fame Award.

 Ken was married to his beloved wife Edie Jewett for 68 years until her passing in 2022.
 They have two sons and one daughter.